fzakaria/fzakaria.com/_posts/2024-09-26-bazel-knowledge-reproducible-outputs.md

 🙌  YES!
 As expected we now only re-run the _output_zip_ action and the final action can be skipped.

-We now have our graph reproducible in a way that can help Bazel give us incremental rebuilds by skipping portions of the grpah. 🥳
+We now have our graph reproducible in a way that can help Bazel give us incremental rebuilds by skipping portions of the graph. 🥳

 If reproducible builds interest you, I _highly_ recommend you check out the wealth of information on the subject by the [Reproducible Builds Group](https://reproducible-builds.org/docs/).
 They've documented all the various intricate ways they discovered software builds introduce nondeterminism into the build.